CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 There has been a lot of preamble, but the core of TitleCardMaker is making Title Cards.
-We'll be creating Title Cards in order to showcase the effects of our Templates, as well as show how these Cards can be further customized.
+We'll be creating Title Cards in order to showcase the effects of our Template, as well as show how these Cards can be further customized.

 !!! example "Example Series"